madetech/blog/posts/semantically_stable_test_suite.md

 ## Achieving 100% semantic stability

-### TDD
+### Test Driven Development

 Following the test-first discipline of TDD, strictly, whereby no single line of production code is written without first watching a test fail for that change to be made, produces semantically stable test suites by default.

 ### Mutation testing tools

-It is possible to use mutation testing tools, and a lot of time, to create semantically stable test suites.
+Alternatively it is possible to use mutation testing tools, to create semantically stable test suites.

 The method behind this approach would be to write assertions in your test suite, for all elements of your code that can be mutated without being killed by the test suite.

+The problem with this approach is that it is time consuming, due to the fact that the tooling is slow.

 ## Who needs semantic stability anyway?